Star Wars Release Dates: When to See Star Wars Movies & Disney+ Shows

 Release Date: TBD (On Disney+)

 Lucasfilm Animation is teaming up with Industrial Light and Magic for this streaming show that will “introduce us to a new hero, guided by legendary duo R2-D2 and C-3PO.”
-We don’t know anything beyond that.
+We don’t know anything beyond that and there hasn’t been a significant update in years, which could be a good thing or bad thing.

 Star Wars: Lando

-Note: This post was last updated on 6/27/2023.